Braneloc/CharacterRig-Unity/readme.md

 It is also intended as a starting point for building more complex rigs, and to be controlled by a separate control system.

+The owner property is used to connect the rig to the character controller, to allow for seperation of the rig and control logic.
+(To be handled outside this section)